ZEISS-PiWeb/PiWeb-Api/_pages/011-restapi-general.md

 http(s)://serverUri:port/instanceName/RawDataServiceRest
 {% endhighlight %}

-The instanceName and https are optional and depend on the server settings.
+{{ site.images['info'] }} The instanceName and https are optional and depend on the server settings.

 ## {{page.sections['formats']}}